 - Step 7.
-Check to see if T(l) = 0.5 °C. If it is less than 0.5 °C, l needs to be reduced, if it is greater than 0.5 °C, l needs to be increased. - Step 8.
-Continue steps 2 through 7 until the condition at 7 is satisfied.

-Following this procedure does not provide a unique combination of Q, N, and l.
+Check to see if T(l) = 0.5°C. If it is less than 0.5°C, l needs to be reduced, if it is greater than 0.5°C, l needs to be increased. - Step 8.
+Continue Steps 2 through 7 until the condition at Step 7 is satisfied. - (i) Following this procedure does not provide a unique combination of Q, N, and l.
 However, the size of the heater, Q, is limited by what is available in the market, so choice of l must be controlled to give a Q that can be supplied by available heating equipment.
 As a starting point heaters that provide 1 kW/m (0.3 kW/ft) or more are commonly available.
-However, consultation with heater vendors is advised to get a more accurate determination of available heater capacity.

-(3) Intake Trash Racks.
+However, consultation with heater vendors is advised to get a more accurate determination of available heater capacity. - (4) Intake Trash Racks.
 Frequently, frazil ice accumulates on intake trash racks for municipal water or power tunnel intakes.
 This can reduce the flow through or completely block the intake.
 Figure 20-6 shows the basic geometry of a typical trash rack configuration on an intake.

-a.
+Figure 20-6a.
+Typical trash rack configurations.
 An intake with trash racks covering the opening.

-b.
+Figure 20-6b.
+Typical trash rack configurations.
 Detail of the fluid flow and heat transfer conditions around the individual bars on the trash rack.